Solicitors Regulation Authority

 The Children Law Accreditation Scheme covers all types of children law work.
 Members will have shown, to the satisfaction of the Law Society, that they have and will maintain a high level of knowledge, skills, experience and practice in the area of children law, be that in private practice or working for a local authority.

-Members of the Children Law Scheme at LDJ Solicitors include: Mrs Samantha Chater, Solicitor.
+Members of the Children Law Scheme at LDJ Solicitors include: None at present.

 The Criminal Litigation Accreditation covers all types of criminal law work.